smcgdub/MS4_In_Safe_Hands/README.md

 #### **Deployment to Heroku & Cloning Instructions** ####

 * Below are the following steps i undertook to deploy the site to Heroku.
 If you are looking to clone this project and work on it you can follow the step by step guide below as it details every step i took to deploy to Heroku.
-Cloning from the repository instuctions are found below the Heroku and AWS instructions below.
+Cloning from the repository instructions are found below the Heroku and AWS instructions below.

 1. Navigate to the Heroku website [Here]( https://www.heroku.com/)